DataSF/datasf.github.io/publishing/submission-guidelines.md

 If you have any questions about this process or the Toolkit, or require help at any step, please [contact us](http://support.datasf.org/customer/portal/emails/new).

-## Clearly define your datasets for an external audience
+## Clearly define your datasets for another audience

 Not everyone will have as deep an understanding of the data's context.
 As part of the publishing process we capture a certain amount of metadata that helps provide context.
 While many of these are drop downs, there are a handful of fields that are open text.
 Below are some guidelines and examples for the dataset's **title** and **description** as well as definitions for **categories**.